Supply Chain Inventory Dashboard

 • Phase down or offer strategic discounts for Work Boot inventory.

-• Adjust demand forecasts and reduce reorder quantities to align closely with actual market demand.
+• Adjust demand forecasts and reduce reorder quantities to better align with actual market demand.

 • Lean Inventory Management: